Speed skating

 Speed skating is a competitive form of ice skating in which the competitors race each other in travelling a certain distance on skates.
 Types of speed skating are long-track speed skating, short-track speed skating, and marathon speed skating.
-In the Olympic Games, long-track speed skating is usually referred to as just "speed skating", while short-track speed skating is known as "short track".
+In the Olympic Games, long-track speed skating is usually referred to as just "speed skating", while short-track speed skating is known a "short track".
 The International Skating Union (ISU), the governing body of competitive ice sports, refers to long track as "speed skating" and short track as "short track skating".
-Long track speed skating takes place on a 400m ice track, while short track takes place on a 111m track.
+Long track speed skating takes place on a 400 m ice track, while short track takes place on a 111 m track.

 An international federation was founded in 1892, the first for any winter sport.
 The sport enjoys large popularity in the Netherlands, Norway and South Korea.
 There are top international rinks in a number of other countries, including Canada, the United States, Germany, Italy, Japan, Russia, Kazakhstan, China, Belarus and Poland.
 A World Cup circuit is held with events in those countries plus two events in the Thialf ice hall in Heerenveen, Netherlands.